 Barcelona Gay Pride 2020

 The Barcelona Gay Pride 2020 will take place on July 26-27th.
 Barcelona Pride isn’t just for the LGBTQ+ community, everyone is free to join in with the festivities.
 Barcelona Gay Pride wants to welcome the celebration of diversity, and the fight for freedom, dignity and respect of the LGBTQ+ collective.
-The 2020 edition is dedicated to families, because the Barcelona Gay Pride wants to show the world that the only thing that really matters is love.
+The 2020 edition is dedicated to families, since the Barcelona Gay Pride wants to show the world that love is the only thing that really matters.